JhonnyOcampo/CopilotChallenge-APITesting/README.md

 ## Installing and setting up GitHub Copilot
 If you have not installed or set up GitHub Copilot, please follow the instructions according to your IDE in this link [Quickstart for GitHub Copilot](https://docs.github.com/en/copilot/quickstart?tool=visualstudio)

+## Where to start
+Create a new project of your favorite programming language and add files